dpwiese/personal-website/content/posts/selenium.md

 # Introduction

-This project started out of the need to automate a tedious browser task of navigating to hundreds of pages and downloading images and text from the page to create an offline set of flashcards.
+This project started out of the need to automate a tedious browser task involving navigating to hundreds of pages and downloading images and text from the page to create an offline set of flashcards.
-Writing a bit of JavaScript in a Chrome [Snippet](https://developer.chrome.com/docs/devtools/javascript/snippets/) seemed like a natural place to start, using the [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) Web API to find the desired elements by their various HTML attributes, and navigating to various pages where the content lives.
+Writing a bit of JavaScript in a Chrome [Snippet](https://developer.chrome.com/docs/devtools/javascript/snippets/) seemed like a natural place to start, using the [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document) Web API to find the desired elements by their various HTML attributes, and navigating to various pages where the content lives, and pulling text from the body of the page.

 ## JavaScript Chrome Snippet Attempt

 Two main difficulties were encountered with this approach.
 The first was around how to automatically trigger the Snippet to run when the <code style="color:#1269d3;">[load](https://developer.mozilla.org/en-US/docs/Web/API/Window/load_event)</code> event fired, making sure the necessary content was present.
-The second was actually downloading the content from the site, which CORS issues made difficult.
+The second was actually downloading images from the site, which CORS issues made difficult.

 When looking for solutions to the former problem, Chrome Extensions seemed to offer a solution, as did the simpler and less elegant solution of using <code style="color:#1269d3;">[setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval)</code> to wait a fixed amount of time between operations, determined through trial-and-error to be suitable to allow the page and its resources to load.
-The latter problem proved a bit more difficult, and after a few minutes of tinkering a suitable solution was found: simply print the desired text and image URLs to the console as JSON from where they could be copied out and pasted into a separate file for local post-processing.
+The latter problem proved a bit more difficult, and after a few minutes of tinkering a suitable solution for this particular case was found: simply print the desired text and image URLs to the console as JSON from where they could be copied out and pasted into a separate file for local post-processing.

 This awkward solution worked well enough, with a few lines of JavaScript quickly spitting to the console JSON with hundreds of URLs and text descriptions.
 A local Python script was used to download the images and name them as desired.
+However, this approach only worked as easily as it did because the images were publicly accessible, making them trivial to download once their URLs were retrieved.
-However, this approach was very crude and unsatisfying, and soon new requirements made it clear that a new approach was needed.
+It was also very crude and unsatisfying, and soon new requirements made it clear that a new approach was needed.
 For example, the images were overlayed with `<div>`s carefully placed on top of the image as numbered annotations that needed to be captured as well.
-For this reason new approaches were considered, finally landing on Selenium.
+For this reason Selenium was chosen instead.

 # Selenium

 [Selenium](https://www.selenium.dev) is a framework for automating browsers, used primarily for testing web applications but also useful for automating web-based tasks.
 Selenium provides several tools, [WebDriver](https://www.selenium.dev/documentation/webdriver/) being the the API used to drive the browser that is needed for the problem at hand.
 The [W3C WebDriver](https://w3c.github.io/webdriver/) specification has standardized this interface, and it is implemented through a browser-specific driver that controls the browser of choice performing the desired commands.
-For example, [ChromeDriver](https://chromedriver.chromium.org/getting-started) is used to drive Chrome, which is the browser driver used for this project.
+For example, [ChromeDriver](https://chromedriver.chromium.org/getting-started) is used to drive Chrome, which is the browser driver used for this project, but many other browser drivers are available.

 ## WebDriver and DevTools

 There are alternatives to WebDriver to control the browser, for example the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) or [Microsoft Edge DevTools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/) (that are based off of the Chromium tools).
 Alternative frameworks to Selenium/WebDriver exist, some of which use WebDriver, others DevTools, and some that offer support for both.
-Each of these frameworks offers their own advantages and features, but under the hood the mechanism by which they control the browser will come with its own benefits and limitations.
+Each of these frameworks offers their own advantages and features, but under the hood the mechanism by which they control the browser comes with its own benefits and limitations.
-For example [Puppeteer](https://pptr.dev) uses the DevTools protocol, [Playwright](https://playwright.dev) uses the Chrome DevTools for Chromium-based browsers, and similar but custom protocols for Firefox and WebKit, and [WebDriverIO](https://webdriver.io) that supports both WebDriver and DevTools, as well as [Protractor](https://www.protractortest.org/#/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/), and [Cypress](https://www.cypress.io).
+For example [Puppeteer](https://pptr.dev) uses the DevTools protocol, [Playwright](https://playwright.dev) uses the Chrome DevTools for Chromium-based browsers and similar but custom protocols for Firefox and WebKit, and [WebDriverIO](https://webdriver.io) that supports both WebDriver and DevTools.
+There is also [Protractor](https://www.protractortest.org/#/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/), [Cypress](https://www.cypress.io), and more not listed here.
 Previously I'd only had very limited exposure to Cypress used for testing a React web application.
 The [Cypress Trade-offs](https://docs.cypress.io/guides/references/trade-offs#Automation-restrictions) doc states plainly that Cypress is not a general purpose automation tool, and the [Cypress Key Differences](https://docs.cypress.io/guides/overview/key-differences) and [Why Cypress](https://docs.cypress.io/guides/overview/why-cypress) docs describe some of its limitations and how it is different from Selenium.
 This post won't attempt any further to describe or compare these alternatives with Selenium, nor was deep consideration given to these alternatives for the purposes of this project.